AIHubCentral/docs/assets/RVC Voice Changer/Local/vonovox.md

 ***
 - `Embedder:` Select between contentvec or spin trained models.
 Most current models are trained on contentvec.
 Make sure you read the model's description to find out what embedder it uses.

 - `F0 det:` Pitch algorithm.
-Both RMVPE and FCPE are good options.
+Pitch algorithm.
+Both RMVPE (for the best quality and robustness) and FCPE (for nice quality and being lightweight) are good options.

 - `Pitch smoothing factor:` Pitch smoothing will dampen pitch changes.
 It still follows the exact curve of the f0 predictor allowing it to maintain 100% accuracy, just to a lower magnitude.
 This allows normal speaking voices to have better stability, since sometimes f0 can be over aggressive and cause pitch wobble on minor pitch fluctuations.